-English Church Architecture -
+English Church Architecture.

-WENSLEY, St. Michael (SE 092 898) (June 2010)
+WENSLEY, St. Michael (SE 092 898),

-(Bedrock: Carboniferous Dinantian Subsystem, Liddesdale Group)
+(Bedrock: Carboniferous Dinantian Subsystem, Liddesdale Group.)

-One of the most significant churches in the Yorkshire Dales, this building (photographed above from the northeast) is today in the care of the Churches Conservation Trust.
+This building (shown above from the northeast), notwithstanding its premier position in Wensleydale, is today in the care of the Churches Conservation Trust.
 The Trustís notes within, assign its construction to 1245, a curiously precise date for which no evidence is given.
 Architecturally, the chancel would fit this date, but the aisled nave is certainly later, c.
-1300, the two-storey N. vestry is Perpendicular, and the early Georgian tower bears the date “1719” above the W. window.
+1300, the two-storey N. vestry is Perpendicular, and the early Georgian tower bears the date '1719' above the W. window.
 The church contains a lot of important woodwork, attributable to the sixteenth century onwards.

 The N. porch inner doorway carries a couple of rolls with fillets on the outer order and a flat chamfer on the inner order, above a pair of side-shafts with large circular capitals.
-A little hanging tracery at the top of the arch forms a trefoil-cusp in the head, and a more acute gable line above the doorway as a whole, points to the former existence of a more steeply-pitched porch.
+A little hanging tracery at the top of the arch forms a trefoil-cusp in the head, and a more acute gable line above the doorway, points to the former existence of a more steeply-pitched porch.
 The three-bay nave arcades are composed of double-flat-chamfered arches springing from tall octagonal piers with octagonal capitals.
 The chancel arch is similar.

 The tower (seen above from the northwest) rises in three stages to a parapet, supported by clasping buttresses to the first stage only.
-The bell-openings and W. window are two-light and round-headed, with keystones in the heads, and the W. windows in the aisles are similar and were were clearly replaced at the same time.
-As mentioned above, the tower W. window bears the date, “1719” (see the photograph above right); the lights are round-headed and there is a plain circle in the head.
+The bell-openings and W. window are two-light and round-headed, with keystones in the heads, and the W. windows in the aisles are similar and were clearly replaced at the same time.
+As mentioned above, the tower W. window bears the date, '1719 (see the photograph above right); the lights are round-headed and there is a plain circle in the head.
 At the west end of the S. wall, a column of four rectangular slits, betrays the position of the tower stair.

 Other notable carpentry in the church includes:

-Finally, the font (illustrated below right) bears the the date "1662" together with the initials "I.P." and "C.L.", on an octagonal bowl supported on a concave-sided octagonal stem.
+'Finally, the font (illustrated below right) bears the date '1662' together with the initials 'I.P.' and 'C.L.', on an octagonal bowl supported on a concave-sided octagonal stem.
 The circular wooden cover above, with large acorn boss, is probably contemporary.